arrilot/laravel-widgets/README.md

 Both sync and async widgets can become reloadable.

 You should use this feature with care, because it can easily spam your app with ajax calls if timeouts are too low.
-Consider using web sockets too but they are waaaay harder to set up on the other hand.
+Consider using web sockets too but they are way harder to set up.

 ## Container

 Async and Reloadable widgets both require some DOM interaction so they wrap all widget output in a html container.
-This container is defined by AbstractWidget::container() method and can be customized therefore.
+This container is defined by `AbstractWidget::container()` method and can be customized too.

 ```php
     /**